 We do not routinely use any form of physical contact to manage the children however there may be occasions when the school staff have to physically restrain pupils using 'reasonable force' solely to prevent them from hurting themselves or others, from damaging property, or from causing disorder.
 This may include guiding a child to safety by the arm or breaking up a fight to prevent violence or injury and this action should be taken using no more force than is needed.
-(Pg.41 KCSiE 2022) Physical restraint is used a last resort.
+(KCSiE 2023 at Para 163-165) Physical restraint is used a last resort.
 If a child has additional needs, a care plan will be put in place to address actions to be taken prior to using any form of positive handling, for example use of distraction techniques, removing any objects which could cause harm to the child, or using de-escalation strategies.

 - School staff will familiarise themselves with the Department for Education's guidance regarding use of reasonable force in school.
-'Use of Reasonable force, Advice for headteachers, staff and governing bodies' July 2013. and 'Keeping Children Safe in Education 2022 pg.41. - School staff will follow the school's Behaviour Policy.
-The school will offer training to staff in appropriate use of physical intervention and/or restraint.
+'Use of Reasonable force, Advice for headteachers, staff and governing bodies' July 2013. and 'Keeping Children Safe in Education 2023. - School staff will follow the school's Behaviour Policy.